PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 Birdsong woke him.
 He peered out of the tent; it was afternoon, the sky had cleared.
 He felt more awake, and with the winter sunshine on his face, he felt good.
 He could see there was no storm earlier.
 The relief of easier travelling hampered by a slight disapointment; it was not a true test.

 The tared sheet did not pack well.
 Methodically rolling it tight, he saw a figure in the distance.
 He could not see much about them, except for their striking red robe.
-It was a good sign seeing someone travelling from the direction he was journeying to; the trail did, at least, go somewhere.
+It was a good sign seeing someone travelling from the direction he was going; the trail did, at least, go somewhere.

 He had finished rolling the sheet when the red figure was close enough to see, but too far away to speak to.
 It was a young woman, she lowered her red hood and waved cheerfully, then continued walking towards him.
 He interuppted his two handed packing to respond with a quick knight's salute.